mikejseay/spiking-upstates/README.md

 ## Installation

-- Start from a Python 3 Anaconda environment.
+- Start from a Python 3 Anaconda environment (the crucial libraries are `numpy`, `matplotlib`,`scipy`, `seaborn`, and `pandas`).
-- Install Brian2 according to the installation instructions (https://brian2.readthedocs.io/en/stable/introduction/install.html).
+- Install `brian2` according to the installation instructions (https://brian2.readthedocs.io/en/stable/introduction/install.html).
-- Install dill by running 'conda install dill' at an Anaconda-enable command line.
+- Install `dill` by running `conda install dill` at an Anaconda-enable command line.
 - Clone this repository.

 ## Usage

 - At an Anaconda-enabled command line, make this repository your current directory.
-- Run 'python fig5a.py', 'python fig5bc.py', 'python fig5de.py', and 'python fig6.py'.
+- Run `python fig5a.py`, `python fig5bc.py`, `python fig5de.py`, and `python fig6.py`.
 Generate figures will appear as PDF files in the root directory.

 ## Authors